Arithmetic finiteness of very irregular varieties: Realizations with extra structures

-Let $f \colon \cX \to \cA$ be a morphism of finite type $\cO_K$-schemes with $\cX$ smooth of relative dimension~$d$.
-Set $\cY := \cX \times_{\cO_K} \cZ$ and consider the $d$-th relative de Rham cohomology group
+Let~$f \colon \cX \to \cA$ be a morphism of finite type~$\cO_K$-schemes with~$\cX$ smooth of relative dimension~$d$.
+Set~$\cY := \cZ \times_{\cO_K} \cX$ and consider the~$d$-th relative de Rham cohomology group

-where $\pi_\cA \colon \cY \to \cA$ is the projection.
-Suppose that $\cV$ is locally free as well as the graded pieces of the Hodge filtration on $\cV$.
-The crystalline-de Rham comparison theorem furnishes a canonical isomorphism of $\cO_K$-modules
+Suppose that~$\cV$ is locally free as well as the graded pieces of the Hodge filtration on~$\cV$.
+Let~$\tilde{\cX}$ be the pull-back of~$\cX$ along the morphism~$[r]$.
+The crystalline-de Rham comparison theorem furnishes a canonical isomorphism of~$\cO_K$-modules

-where the subscript $p$ stays for the reduction modulo $p$.
-By functoriality of crystalline cohomology $\cV$ inherits a Frobenius operator $\phi$.
-Let $A$, $X$, $Y$ and $Z$ be the generic fiber respectively of $\cA$, $\cX$, $\cY$ and $\cZ$.
+where the subscript~$p$ stands for the reduction modulo~$p$.
+By functoriality of crystalline cohomology~$\cV$ inherits a Frobenius operator~$\phi$.
+Let~$A$,~$X$,~$Y$ and~$Z$ be the generic fiber respectively of~$\cA$,~$\cX$,~$\cY$ and~$\cZ$.
 Then

-is a vector bundle over $Z$ and as $K$-vector spaces we have The Frobenius operator $\phi$ extends to a semilinear automorphism of $V$ denoted $\phi$ again.
-For each $z \in Z$ set
+is a vector bundle over~$Z$ and as~$K$-vector spaces we have The Frobenius operator~$\phi$ extends to a semilinear automorphism of~$V$ denoted~$\phi$ again.
+For each~$z \in Z$ set

-As in \cref{Ex:LocSysAbVar} \emph{symmetric up to a translation} means that there is an automorphism $\iota$ of $X$ and a point $a \in A(K)$ such that $f(\iota(x)) = a -f(x)$ for all $x \in X$.
-Poincar\'e duality then induces a perfect pairing $\theta_z \colon V_z \otimes V_z \to L_{z, a}$.
-The Frobenius operator $\phi$ normalizes $G$ because the crystalline-de Rham comparison isomorphism is compatible with the Poincar\'e pairing and the Frobenius operator preserves it up to a scalar multiple.
-The vector bundle $V$ comes with the Hodge filtration
+As in \cref{Ex:LocSysAbVar} \emph{symmetric up to a translation} means that there is an automorphism~$\iota$ of~$X$ and a point~$a \in A(K)$ such that~$f(\iota(x)) = a -f(x)$ for all~$x \in X$.
+Poincar\'e duality then induces a perfect pairing~$\theta_z \colon V_z \otimes V_z \to L_{z, a}$.
+The Frobenius operator~$\phi$ normalizes~$G$ because the crystalline-de Rham comparison isomorphism is compatible with the Poincar\'e pairing and the Frobenius operator preserves it up to a scalar multiple.
+The vector bundle~$V$ comes with the Hodge filtration